-Content writer jobs in Malta are very eagerly sought-after, as they offer employment within a creative sector and can open the door to numerous career development options.
+Content jobs in Malta (as iGaming jobs) are very eagerly sought-after, as they offer employment within a creative sector and can open the door to numerous career development options.
 One of the biggest attractions of this sector is the fact that it offers a diversity of opportunities.
 If you are looking for content writer jobs in Malta, you will probably first want to identify the language you specialise in.
 The most popular languages are English, Swedish, German, Finnish, Norwegian and Japanese, with some occasional openings available for Russian, Spanish and Italian.

 The next big decision you should be taking is which area of content writing is your biggest strength.
 Content writer jobs in Malta within the iGaming industry are typically divided into Casino and Sports.
 Each area comes with different expectations with respect to the level of experience and knowledge needed.
 So, which topic makes you tick?
 If you are applying for a content writer job in sports, you will need to have a genuine passion for sports and a thorough knowledge of the way sports betting works.